Longevity, Life Services and the Cloud

 As enterprises place source code into escrow, should citizens demand that personal data be similarly protected throughout the lifetime of individuals, not organisations?
 Should we be masters of our own domain?
 What would a language of design patterns for longevity look like?
 Could we finally accept DRM as an anti-pattern?

-If we are to submit to the Cloud, we need to ensure our electronic engrams have an afterlife.
+If we are to submit to the Cloud (database as a service), we need to ensure our electronic engrams have an afterlife.
+Visit sites like venyu.com/colocation/ to know more about the cloud and dedicated servers.